Topics:

 Considerations for Deploying AI Tools

 When evaluating AI tools for FERPA and HIPAA compliance, institutions must conduct thorough due diligence to assess vendors’ adherence to regulatory requirements.
 Below you will find a summary of each of the standards mentioned above to serve as a recap for each item’s privacy and technology requirements.
-Each recap is then paired by a shortlist of questions you can use to 1) ask any potential 3rd party software provider who is selling you any AI-powered product, or 2) note key privacy elements you should consider if your organization is interested in building AI products in-house.
+Each recap is then paired by a shortlist of questions you can use to 1) ask any potential third-party software provider who is selling you any AI-powered product, or 2) note key privacy elements you should consider if your organization is interested in building AI products in house.

 FERPA